 My grandmother had her own salon across the street from her house, and I used to be with her every day.
 I’d help her with the rollers.
 I’d wash the rollers, and she is one of my biggest inspirations in life, just in general.
 So, I’ve always wanted to do it.
 I just finally did it.

-What obstacles did you face during your schooling?
+What obstacles did you face as a beauty student?

-Whenever they cry at the end, and they’re not crying ‘cause you mess it up.
-They’re crying because, you know, they’ve never felt that way.
-They feel pretty, you know?
-They’ve had a bad day, they come in.
-That’s…that’s important to me.
+Whenever they cry at the end, and they’re not crying because you messed it up.
+They’re crying because they’ve never felt that way.
+They feel pretty.
+You know, they’ve had a bad day, they come in, and they leave feeling pretty.
+That’s important to me.

-Of all the people I know that are, like, the top stylists that I would want to go to here in Fort Worth, are…all Ogle alumni, you know.
-All the ones that I’ve known, anyway.
-That I’ve looked at, that inspired me.
+All the people I know that are like, top stylists that I would want to go to here in Fort Worth are all Ogle alumni.
+All the ones that I’ve known, anyway, that I’ve looked at, that inspired me.
 So that’s why I came here.

 Tell us about the awards shows you’ve been part of.

 In Phase 1, I probably had been here for two and a half, three weeks, and we did our Sebastian What’s Next Award, which was awesome.
 The energy out on the floor, just the creative side of everybody, was awesome.
 I entered that, and it was a lot harder than I thought it would be, a whole lot harder than I thought that would be.
 Then I got to Phase 2, and it was the Beacon Awards.
 I had everything ready, but I didn’t meet the deadline, but I was really excited when four other people from our school made it.
 That was exciting to me, you know, the fact that people that I knew worked really hard on it.